-Central Pennsylvania Institute of Science and Technology is accredited by the Pennsylvania Department of Education and the Pennsylvania State Board of Vocational Education.
-Additionally, CPI received national accreditation through the Accrediting Commission of Career Schools and Colleges (ACCSC) in 2017.
+Central Pennsylvania Institute of Science and Technology is licensed by the Pennsylvania Department of Education and accredited through the Pennsylvania State Board of Vocational Education.
+Additionally, CPI is also accredited through the Accrediting Commission of Career Schools and Colleges (ACCSC) in 2017.
 ACCSC is a non-profit, independent accrediting agency recognized by the U.S. Department of Education since 1967.
 ACCSC's mission is "to serve as a reliable authority on educational quality and to promote enhanced opportunities for students by establishing, sustaining, and enforcing valid standards and practices which contribute to the development of a highly trained and competitive workforce through quality career-oriented education."
-This accreditation is required to obtain loans and grants issued by the federal government, Student Assistance Programs in Title IV of the Higher Education Act.

 Numerous programs offered at CPI are also accredited, certified, or approved through national, state, and professional organizations including:

-- Pennsylvania State Board of Nursing (SBON) - ◆ Commission on Accreditation of Allied Health Education Programs (CAAHEP) - National Healthcareer Association (NHA) - National Institute for Metalworking Skills (NIMS) - Associated Equipment Distributors (AED) - American Welding Society (AWS) - Manufacturing Institute (MI) - Pennsylvania Department of Environmental Protection (DEP) - National Automotive Technician's Education Foundation (NATEF) - National Center for Construction Education and Research (NCCER)
+- Pennsylvania State Board of Nursing (SBON) - Commission on Accreditation of Allied Health Education Programs (CAAHEP) - National Healthcare Association (NHA) - National Institute for Metalworking Skills (NIMS) - Associated Equipment Distributors (AED) - American Welding Society (AWS) - Manufacturing Institute (MI) - Pennsylvania Department of Environmental Protection (DEP) - National Automotive Technician's Education Foundation (NATEF) - National Center for Construction Education and Research (NCCER)